 The elective course may be chosen from offerings within SHS or in any other department of the university.
 The department may offer electives under topics courses (SHS 539).
 Department electives may not be offered yearly.
-Department electives include:
+Department electives may include:

-- SHS561: Bilingual Acquisition of Speech & Language (3 credits) - o May also be taken through Linguistics (LING 590: Childhood Bilingualism) - SHS 539 Topics: Autism (3 credits) - SHS 539 Topics: Bilingual Assessment (credit hours vary) - SHS 539 Topics: Geriatric Considerations (2 credits)
+- SHS561: Bilingual Acquisition of Speech & Language (3 credits) - o May also be taken through Linguistics (LING 590: Childhood Bilingualism) - SHS 539 Topics: Bilingual Assessment (credit hours vary) - SHS 539 Topics: Geriatric Considerations (2 credits)